Janeweightman/Credit-card-churn-analysis/README.md

 ### Result:
 The months on the books were evenly distributed among both current customers and attrited customers.
 ## Hypothesis 4:
  Attrited Customers will have lower total transaction amounts than current customers.
-This is because transactors with regards to credit cards are those that pay off their full bill on time every month (https://www.investopedia.com/terms/t/transactor.asp) and I believe that those who don't pay their bills on time are more likely to stop using their credit card.
+This is because transactors with regards to credit cards are those that pay off their full bill on time every month accordint to [Investopedia](https://www.investopedia.com/terms/t/transactor.asp) and I believe that those who don't pay their bills on time are more likely to stop using their credit card.
 This will be tested using a scatter plot and the distribution of attrited customers and their transaction amounts.
 ### Result:
 Those with low transaction amounts are ideed more likely to be attrited